 Segment and Field Descriptions

-[Note numbering for conformance statements will be updated once the comment resolution is completed]

-Refer to the LRI guide for a discussion on the segment and field descriptions.
-The following sections detail additional constraints to the LRI segments and field descriptions and additional segments and fields required by this guide.
+Refer to section 3.3 of the LRI guide for a discussion on the segment and field descriptions.
+The following sections detail additional constraints to the segments and field descriptions and list additional segments and fields required by this guide.
 See section 1.3.2 (Message Element Attributes) for a description of the columns in the tables below.

-The following sections details only the additional constraints to the LRI segments and fields.
-Where segments are defined by the LRI guide specific attributes that have been further constrained are underlined. all the field elements are displayed for segmentsthat are only defined by this guide (SFT, NK1,PV1,FHS,FTS,BHS,BTS)
+The following sections detail only the additional constraints to the LRI segments and fields.
+Where segments are defined by the LRI guide, specific attributes that have been further constrained are underlined.
+Where segments are defined only for this guide, the entire segment is described.
+These include:

+SFT - Software Segment

+NK1 – Next of Kin/Associated Party Segment

+PV1 – Patient Visit Segment

+FHS – File Header Segment

+FTS – File Trailer Segment

+BHS – Batch Header Segment

+BTS- Batch Trailer Segment

 MSH – Message Header Segment